blackberry/Falco-bypasses/README.md

 ### Bypass sensitive mounts

-Mounting host directories into the container reduces the isolation level of the cotnainer.
+Mounting host directories into the container reduces the isolation level of the container.
 This is especially true for the sensitive directories, such as docker socket or /etc. Rule **Launch Sensitive Mount Container** detects such scenario, however, not all of the mounting scenarios are considered in `sensitive_mount` macro:
 ```
 - macro: sensitive_mount
   condition: (container.mount.dest[/proc*] != "N/A" or